 They are hung in their original 1763 oak frame thought to have been made by a local carpenter and are fitted with elm headstocks, strap gudgeons, brass bearings and traditional wheels for dead stop ringing which is an unusual arrangement for this part of Wales.

 The bells weigh some 30 cwt with strike notes of F, E, D, C#, B, A. Each is inscribed, some with the names of the donors, in Rudhall lettering and scroll borders.

 Sadly the condition and age of the frame prevents full peal ringing and they are presently chimed by means of an Ellacombe chiming manual situated in the vestry.

 The 1763 frame and wheels are in a sorry state and the belfry floor has mainly disintegrated as have most of the wheels.
 It is essential that work is put in hand to make all safe and to allow full ringing again.
 It is proposed that a new steel frame be made and placed in the tower above the 1763 frame which can then be preserved for its historic value.
-The cost of this is expected to be in excess of £80,000 and the parish are presently seeking ways to raise this money to conserve an important piece of local history.
+The cost of this, together with other restoration work of the tower, is expected to be in the region of £250,000 and we are actively seeking ways to raise this money to conserve an important piece of local history.

 The research and history about our Church Bells provided by Peter Campbell.

 Unless otherwise stated all photographs are the copyright of Peter Heard, Licentiate of the Royal Photographic Society